albertogg/albertogg.github.com/_posts/2014-10-26-csv-file-reading-in-ruby.md

 Pretty easy, right?

-I believe this is a great way seed a database for testing and development and using a CSV file can help us add, remove or modify data quickly, clean and easy.
+I believe this is a great way to seed a database for testing and development and using a CSV file can help us add, remove or modify data quickly, clean and easy.

 Keep in mind that you can also use the `read` method for seeding the database